harryle95/PyMake/README.md

       - git commit $(verbose) $(dryrun) --message "$(message)"
 ```
 Acknowledging that you can do pretty much the same thing with every IDE, I just want to show how PyMake can simplify
 this add to commit git workflow.
+Note that here you have to add in the quotation marks yourself.

 ### To add a specific file:
 ```commandline